Gaia House offers Insight Meditation retreats in the Buddhist tradition.

 As an Insight Meditation centre, we are affiliated to the ‘Vipassana’ (Insight) movement that began in the Theravada schools of Buddhism at the beginning of the twentieth century.
 As it has evolved, the Vipassana community has embraced other styles of Buddhist practice and other traditions in seeking to establish a culture of awakening in our contemporary world.

-To teach our retreats, we invite teachers primarily from the Vipassana/Insight Meditation tradition, but also from other Buddhist backgrounds and traditions, provided they are committed to realising our purpose and respecting our practice environment.
+To teach our retreats, we invite teachers primarily from the Vipassana/Insight Meditation tradition, but also from other Buddhist backgrounds and traditions, who are committed to realising our purpose and respecting our practice environment.

 We encourage and support the development of meditation and study groups both locally and nationally, and seek to establish harmonious relations with like-minded communities and organisations worldwide.